 Atlanta Child Custody Lawyers

-The divorce attorneys at Kitchens New Cleghorn, LLC are sensitive to how important child custody can be, and offer decades of experience keeping families intact.
+The divorce attorneys at Kitchens New Cleghorn, LLC are sensitive to how important an issue this can be, and offer decades of experience keeping families intact.
 We bring expert knowledge of Georgia family law to the table, and the experience of how to best represent your interests to the court.
 Importantly, child custody laws in Georgia are designed to keep “the best interests of the child” in mind, but that term is inherently subjective and entirely dependent upon the facts presented.
 Let the lawyers at Kitchens New Cleghorn, LLC work to ensure that what the court defines as your child’s “best interest” is what you seek as well.